bqqbarbhg/dorfbook/README.md

 Otherwise just running `build.bat` and starting `bin/dorfbook.exe` should start the server.

+### Linux

+Currently only tested on Raspbian, but it should work fairly well with other distros too, since it's not using anything too advanced.

+Uses GCC for now, but could probably be switched to any C++ compiler which can compile a single C++ file.

+Running `build.sh` and starting `bin/dorfbook` should start the server.

 ### Other platforms

-Currently `main.cpp` is the only Windows-specific file, it should be split into a general HTTP serving and the platform parts.

-After that just building build.cpp with the compiler of your choice should do the trick.
+To add more platforms you need to create a `platform_$.cpp` file and include it with a conditional check for that platform in `build.cpp`.
+Other code should be platform independent so implementing the platform API and building `build.cpp` with a C++ compiler of your choice should work.